About the Jindal School of Management

 The school’s faculty has an excellent reputation based on members’ teaching, research and business expertise.
 Based on faculty publications in 24 leading business journals spanning all areas of business over the last four years, the Jindal School of Management ranks No. 11 in North America in research productivity and No. 12 globally, according to The UTD Top 100 Business School Research Rankings™ (2015).
 In 2013, Financial Times ranked the school at No. 18 in the world for faculty research productivity.

-U.S. News & World Report ranks the school’s Full-Time MBA at No. 37 (tied) in the nation and tied for No. 16 among public university programs in the United States.
-In the same ranking, the publication places the Part-Time Professional MBA (PMBA) at No. 22 (tied) in the nation and tied for No.12 among public university programs in the U.S. The school’s online graduate business programs ranked No. 2 and its online MBA program ranked No. 6 in U.S. New & World Report’s 2015 Best Online Programs rankings.
+U.S. News & World Report ranks the school’s Full-Time MBA program at No. 33 (tied) in the nation and tied for No. 14 among public university programs in the United States.
+In the same ranking, the publication places the Part-Time Professional MBA (PMBA) program at No. 29 in the nation and tied for No. 19 among public university programs in the U.S. The school’s online graduate business programs ranked No. 2 in U.S. News & World Report’s 2014 Best Online Graduate Business Program rankings, and its online MBA program ranked No. 6 in U.S. New & World Report’s 2015 Best Online MBA Program rankings.
 Bloomberg Businessweek has ranked the Executive MBA program No. 14 among public U.S.–based university Executive MBA Programs and No. 38 overall.

 The Jindal School of Management’s mission is to meet the challenges of a rapidly changing, technology-driven, global society by partnering with the business community to: